BlogUnderstanding medical cannabis access in the UK

 Dry herb vaporisers are now widely available and come in various designs by different producers.
 The common functionality is that they heat up a regular size dose of herbal medicinal cannabis flowers in a chamber set to a specific temperature.
 The device will stay on for a set amount of time, creating a uniform administration method.
 The patient can control how much vapour and cannabinoids they take in by controlling the strength, speed and number of times they inhale during the period the device is on.

-Releaf+ subscribers receive an Omura vaporiser inside their welcome pack, meaning they are ready to go with their prescription as soon as it arrives.
-Find out more about our welcome box here and how you can get one.
+Releaf patients can choose to order an Omura vaporiser through the patient platform, either on its own, or as part of The Releaf Starter Kit, so they are ready to administer their medication as soon as it arrives.
+Find out more about our starter kit here and how you can get one.

 It is advised that patients monitor symptom relief after vaping medication if they need to discuss adjusting the strain or dosage with their doctor in the next appointment.